joeording3/enhanced-video-downloader-2024/README.md

 ### Options Page

-- **Server Configuration**: Set download directory, server port, and other settings
+- **Server Configuration**: Set download directory, server port, and other settings.
+The "Runtime (requires restart)" note is now part of this section, and the "Save Settings" and "Restart Server" buttons live here to keep related actions together.
 - **Theme Toggle**: Switch between light and dark themes
 - **Log Display**: View server logs with different verbosity levels
 - **Log File Path**: The log viewer reads from the server's current log file path exposed via `/api/config` as `log_file`.
 If `LOG_FILE` is not set in the environment, the server sets it at startup to a stable default path `server_output.log` in the project root.
 You can override this path from the Options page (Log File field) or by setting `LOG_FILE` in your shell or `.env`.
+  The server writes a startup line to this file on boot: `Server starting on <host>:<port>`.
+  When running under Gunicorn via the CLI helpers, Gunicorn's access and error logs are also wired by default to the same log file.

   Log path precedence:
   - `LOG_FILE` environment variable (if set)